R. M. Wilson (philologist): Academic career

-Wilson moved to the University of Sheffield in 1946.
-He subsequently became Professor (and then Professor Emeritus) of English Language there.
+Wilson moved to the University of Sheffield in 1946 as a senior lecturer and head of the Department of English there.
+In 1955 he was made Professor of English Language (subsequently Professor Emeritus).
 The university's Special Collections include the R. M. Wilson Memorial Collection, comprising around 180 volumes.

 Wilson was a co-editor of the journal Leeds Studies in English and Kindred Languages from its foundation in 1932 to a pause in publication caused by the Second World War.
-He is best known for his monograph The Lost Literature of Medieval England, which surveyed hints of evidence for traditional, vernacular stories otherwise lost from the written record.
+He is best known for his monograph The Lost Literature of Medieval England, which surveyed hints of evidence for traditional, vernacular stories otherwise lost from the written record, and his edition of The Equatorie of the Planetis, which Wilson and his collaborator Derek Price supposed not only to be by Geoffrey Chaucer but even in Chaucer's own hand (on which points they were, however, later proved wrong).